polar-app/polar-app/.journals/BURTON.md

 # 2020-03-14

 When deleting a tag, the annotations are also updated but now we're given the event back SLOWLY, not immediately, which is very unfortunate.

 So still left to fix:

-- the annotation viewer isn't being updated
+- DONE: the annotation viewer isn't being updated
-- the document viewer isn't being updated fast enough.
+- DONE: the document viewer isn't being updated fast enough.

+... now the biggest problem we have is placement of the tag input.
+I'm going ot migrate all tagging to use the CENTER of the screen plus this will make it better for keyboard navigation too.

+    - I just need to build a new widget for this...

 # 2020-03-10